Modeling partially-ionized dense plasma using wavepacket molecular dynamics: Bound State Model For wavepacket molecular dynamics

-The resulting expression for the wave packet Hamiltonian is simply the Ehrenfest Hamiltonian, eq. \eqref{eq:Ehrenfest_classical_hamiltonian}, evaluated for the restricted wavefunction.
+The resulting expression for the wavepacket Hamiltonian is simply the Ehrenfest Hamiltonian, eq. \eqref{eq:Ehrenfest_classical_hamiltonian}, evaluated for the restricted wavefunction.
 Explicitly,

-where the \(i\) subscript refers to electrons, and the \(k\) subscript refers to neutrals.
+where the \(i\) subscript refers to ions, and the \(k\) subscript refers to neutrals.
 The Hamiltonian is a functional of the restricted wavefunction \(|Q\rangle\) that depends on the neutral and electron degrees of freedom:

 where the \(j\) subscript refers to electrons.
 The numerical method by which the state averages are computed is explained in Sec. \ref{sec:numerical}.
 The equations of motion that follow from equations \eqref{eq:Ehrenfest_classical_hamiltonian} and \eqref{eq:euler_lagrange} for the position and momentum degrees of freedom are